Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Introduction

 \section{Introduction}

-\IEEEPARstart{S}{hape} formation has received significant attention in recent years due to its broad potential across many applications \cite{Alonso2012IJRR, Alhafnawi2021RAL, Yang2022NMI}.
+\IEEEPARstart{S}{hape} formation has received significant attention in recent years due to its broad potential across many applications \cite{Alhafnawi2021RAL, Yang2022NMI}.
 The objective of shape formation is to guide the robot swarms from an initial configuration to form a user-specified shape through local interactions.
-To achieve this objective, various control methods have been explored, including the ones based on artificial potential \cite{Hou2012IET,Chu2023TASE}, edge following \cite{Rubenstein2014Science,Melvin2018book}, mean-shift exploration \cite{Sun2023NC,Zhang2024RAL}, and goal assignment \cite{Morgan2016IJRR,Wang2020TRO}.
-However, most of the methods rely on external localization infrastructures like Global Position System (GPS) or Beidou Navigation Satellite System (BDS), to localize robots, which can be restrictive for practical applications \cite{Xie2020TRO}.
+To achieve this objective, various control methods have been explored, including the ones based on artificial potential \cite{Chu2023TASE}, edge following \cite{Rubenstein2014Science}, mean-shift exploration \cite{Sun2023NC,Zhang2024RAL}, and goal assignment \cite{Wang2020TRO}.
+However, most of the methods rely on external localization systems such as GPS, to localize robots, which can be restrictive for practical applications \cite{Xie2020TRO}.
 For instance, external localization systems may be impractical or infeasible in some scenarios, such as indoor environment, underwater, or building atrium.
-Rather than relying on external localization infrastructures, robots equipped solely with onboard sensors are more autonomous.
+Rather than relying on external localization systems, robots equipped solely with onboard sensors are more autonomous.

-In this paper, we aim to investigate the problem of relative localization in shape formation using only onboard measurements, as shown in Fig.~\ref{arrow}.
+In this article, we aim to investigate the problem of relative localization in shape formation using only onboard measurements, as shown in Fig.~\ref{arrow}.
 To handle this problem, the existing results can be roughly classified into the following two categories.
 The first class is based on the \emph{rigidity} conditions.
 These methods usually require an assumption that the measurement topology among robots satisfy rigidity conditions like distance rigidity \cite{Shen2023TCNS, Mehdifar2020Auto} or bearing rigidity \cite{Zhao2016Auto, Zhao2019TAC}.
 The second class, which has also attracted research attention, is rigidity-free methods.
 To that end, researchers incorporate the \emph{persistent excitation} (PE) characteristics into the control command, such as noise \cite{Liu2023Auto, Xie2019TCNS} or time-varying reference \cite{Tang2022Auto, Xie2020TRO}, to relax rigidity conditions on the measurement topology.
 Although rigidity and PE conditions are necessary in some collaborative tasks, they may not be essential in the context of massive shape formation.
 More significantly, imposing these conditions may bring a series of technical challenges, as outlined below.